Frequently Asked Questions

 What we do

 The Foundation is designed to accept donations, on behalf of the community, to provide direct support to meet the needs of the Department.
-It is the only organization that exists solely to support the men and women of the Department.

 How you can help

 - Join our Board of Directors and help lead and grow the Foundation

 - Share information about the Foundation with potential donors and corporate partners